EuroBasket 1939: Venue

-One of the toughest question was where the competition games of the Third European Basketball Championship should be played.
-First European Championship was held in a primitively adapted exhibitions hall, second – in adapted former factory premises.
-Firstly, there was a thought to organize it in an open-court with a hanging tarpaulin roof, protecting from the rain, in the that time State Court (currently Darius and Girėnas Stadium).
-Although, such building wasn't suitable nor for the Lithuania, nor for the FIBA.
-It was decided to build completely new sports hall for the basketball games.
-Anatolijus Rozenbliumas projected the new basketball hall with capacity of 11.000 people (3.500 seats).
-It cost around 400.000 LTL, however nobody complained about its necessarily and its building progress.
-Kaunas Sports Hall was built in time.
-Many helpers participated in construction.
-One of them, Donatas Banionis, remembers: "I remember 1939 European Championship in Kaunas.
-Then the Kaunas Sports Hall was built.
-On the eve of the tournament I learned from friends that helpers are required to number the benches.
-Free observation of the games was promised for that.
+One of the toughest questions before the competition was the venue to host the games of the Third European Basketball Championship.
+The First European Championship was held in a converted exhibitions hall, while the second one in converted former factory premises.
+It was first suggested to organize the competition in an open-court with a hanging tarpaulin roof, which would provide shelter against the rain, in the then State Court (currently Darius and Girėnas Stadium).
+Although, nor the Lithuanian officials, nor the FIBA had found such solution suitable.
+Therefore, it was decided to build a completely new sports hall to host the basketball games.
+Anatolijus Rozenbliumas designed the new basketball hall with capacity of 11.000 people (3.500 seats).
+The construction works cost around 400.000 LTL.
+The Kaunas Sports Hall was built on time.
+Many laypeople helped with the construction.
+One of them, Donatas Banionis, remembers: "I remember the 1939 European Championship in Kaunas.
+The Kaunas Sports Hall was built that year.
+On the eve of the tournament I learned from friends that they need help to number the benches.
+People were promised that they could attend the games for free.
 This, for us – boys, was a staggering thing.
-The cheapest ticket to all the games cost 10 LTL.
-So I numbered the sports hall benches with dye honestly".
+The cheapest ticket to attend all games cost 10 LTL, so I accurately numbered the benches with dye".

 Opening and closing ceremonies

 The opening ceremony of the EuroBasket 1939 took place on 21 May 1939.
-Independent Lithuania sport historian, Jonas Narbutas, wrote: "The interest in the competition, of course, was huge.
-But still it was hardly imaginable that even that big event may attract such wide masses.
-It seemed that the whole Kaunas swam into the National Stadium.
+Independent Lithuania sports historian, Jonas Narbutas, wrote: "The interest in the competition, of course, was huge.
+But still it was hardly imaginable that an event that big could attract such masses.
+It seemed that the whole Kaunas flooded the National Stadium.
 Tides of people attended the Vytautas hill: by foot, by driving.
 Generations of times swam into the hall: near the gray-headed there was his aging son with his children, small and big swam, of all ages and castes.
 The hall possibly sheltered 10.000 of people.
 It is doubtful that more could fit there.
 It was possible to sell 20.000 tickets to the opening and the closing ceremonies".
 The opening ceremony was started by the Lithuanian president Antanas Smetona speech.